 Height: First waterfall; 40 meters (131 ft), second waterfall; 20 meters (66 ft)

 Being one of the most popular waterfalls in the Philippines, Kawasan Falls made a wonderful remark for having cool, turquoise-blue water.
 The falls contain two sets of falls, the first one is 40 m high, and the second one is 20 m high.
 The water that flows through Kawasan Falls comes from the Kabukalan Spring.
 Visitors can enjoy going under the biggest stream by using bamboo rafts.

 Suggested Tour: Cebu Kawasan Waterfalls & Osmena Peak Day Tour

 Height: 120 meters (394 ft)

 Going and seeing the Falls is already an absolute adventure.
-Visitors need to ride a boat for 1-hour from Pagsanjan going there.
+Visitors need to ride a boat 1-hour from Pagsanjan to go there.
 After a wonderful experience on the falls, expect a thrilling adventure ride downstream.

 Suggested Tour: Pagsanjan Falls Private Day Tour from Manila

 A hidden gem that was just recently discovered.
 The name “Asik-Asik” means “Sprinkle-Sprinkle”.
 It is located in Sitio Dulao of Barangay Upper Dado, Alamada, North Cotabato.
 Some people claim that the military discovered this waterfall in 2012, others say that locals have already known that this place exists ever since.